conan-io/docs/reference/tools/cmake/cmakeconfigdeps.rst

 - **cmake_file_name**: The config file generated for the current package will follow the ``<VALUE>-config.cmake`` pattern, so to find the package you write ``find_package(<VALUE>)``.
+- **cmake_file_name_variants**: List of upper/lower case variants of the cmake file name that consumers can use to find the package.
+  This is useful to increase the compatibility with different CMake ``find_package()`` calls that might be used in the consumers.
+  An error will be raised if the list contains words that are not variants of the ``cmake_file_name`` value unless the consumer explicitly sets a custom ``cmake_file_name``, in which case the variants will be ignored.
 - **cmake_target_name**: Name of the target to be consumed.
 - **cmake_target_aliases**: List of aliases that Conan will create for an already existing target.
 - **cmake_find_mode**: Defaulted to ``config``.
 Possible values are: